Help Us Redesign Our Website! We could really use your feedback, please take our survey

 The Military Industrial Complex

-Though only in power briefly, McCarthy attained world recognition and symbolized the frenetic anti-communism that gripped American foreign policy in the 1950s.
-The Cold War and the spread of Communism in Eastern Europe, China and Korea prompted the United States to increase its defense spending.
-As U.S. companies began to exploit foreign resources such as Mideast oil and market their goods to Third World countries, a strong, permanent military became important to the U.S. government.
-Domestic companies began to negotiate defense contracts that fueled American prosperity and grew the American middle class.
-But the country's economy soon became dependent on military expenditures.
-President Dwight D. Eisenhower warned America about the nation's growing "military-industrial complex" when he left office in 1960.
-William Proxmire, who succeeded McCarthy as a Wisconsin senator, gained a reputation for closely scrutinizing defense contracts and opposing exorbitant military contracts.
+Though only in power for a brief period, McCarthy attained world recognition and symbolized the frenetic anti-communism that gripped American foreign policy in the 1950s.
+The Cold War and the spread of Communism in Eastern Europe, China, and Korea prompted the United States to increase its defense spending.
+As U.S. companies began to exploit foreign resources such as Mideast oil and to market their goods to Third World countries, a strong permanent military became increasingly important to the U.S. government.
+This led domestic companies to negotiate defense contracts that fueled a wave of domestic prosperity and led to the growth of the American middle class.
+But it also created an economic dependence on military expenditures, which prompted President Dwight D. Eisenhower to warn about the nation's growing "military-industrial complex" as he left office in 1960.
+William Proxmire, who succeeded McCarthy as senator from Wisconsin, made a reputation for closely scrutinizing defense contracts and opposing exorbitant military contracts despite Cold War tensions.

 Learn More